×

 The following support limitations exist for IPsec on a OKD cluster:

 • You must disable IPsec before updating to OKD 4.15.
+After disabling IPsec, you must also delete the associated IPsec daemonsets.
 There is a known issue that can cause interruptions in pod-to-pod communication if you update without disabling IPsec.
 (OCPBUGS-43323)

 Use the procedures in the following documentation to: